X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 ![](./images/Getting_Started_image_8.png)

-7. On the `OnPhonemesGenerated` custom event, call the function `Play` from `Geppetto Sound Wave Synchronizer`.
+6. On the `OnPhonemesGenerated` custom event, call the function `PlayfromArrays` from `GeppettoSoundWavePlayerComponent`.

-8. Bind the Audio parameter to your SoundWave variable.
+7. Bind the SoundWave parameter to your SoundWave variable.
 Bind the Phonemes and Emotions parameters to those in `OnPhonemesGenerated`.

 ![](./images/Getting_Started_image_9.png)